 The Duke Bouchet Society provides support for underrepresented groups in the natural sciences, technology, engineering and math through scientific presentations/discussions, networking opportunities and recruitment activities.

-In support of disabled trainees and students of diverse backgrounds and life experiences, the School of Medicine offers a Biomedical Graduate Fellowship for that provides a $5,000 stipend supplement.
+In support of incoming trainees and students of diverse backgrounds, life experiences, including students with disabilities, the School of Medicine offers a Biomedical Graduate Diversity Fellowship awarding a $5,000 stipend supplement their first year.
 Trainees are deemed eligible by the Duke Student Disability Access Office for both accommodation and the fellowship.
 If you believe you may need and qualify for reasonable accommodations, please visit Duke's Disability Management System (DMS) for detailed information.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, genetic information, gender, gender identity, national origin, race, religion, sexual orientation, or veteran status.